 Girona is a walled city, which has rehabilitated its wall to be able to walk through it.

-And it is an excellent way to start the visit to the city to have a panoramic view and a different perspective.
+And it is an excellent way to start visiting the city to have a panoramic view and a different perspective.

 You will see the narrow streets of the historic center and the church steeples much closer.
 Here are some of the views you have from the wall.

-When you go to Girona, get up early and go around the Cathedral area; on the last visit, we did, and it seemed like we had gone back in time.
+When you go to Girona, get up early and go around the Cathedral area; on the last visit, we did, and it seemed like we had returned in time.

 Around 8 or 9 a.m. on a Saturday, the city is still asleep (especially if it’s a holiday!), and you can wander its medieval cobblestone streets.

 And if you let yourself be carried away by the atmosphere that reigns at that time, it will be straightforward to imagine how people lived in another era.

 If you are a fan of Game of Thrones, you can see some of the scenery where the famous TV series was filmed.
 The cathedral and its staircases ring a bell, don’t they?

 What to Visit in Girona?

 Barri Vell or Old Quarter

-In the historic center, you can stroll along the Ramblas, visit the Arab Baths, the Cathedral, Sant Pere de Galligants or walk through the Jewish Quarter.
+You can stroll along the Ramblas in the historic center, visit the Arab Baths, the Cathedral, Sant Pere de Galligants, or walk through the Jewish Quarter.

 It is a charming area, full of history, with narrow streets and steep stairs.